 MWRA supplies Lynnfield Water District via Meter 169 located adjacent to Route 1 at the Saugus/Lynnfield town line.
 An eight-inch cast iron main, approximately 7,000 feet long, connects Meter 169 to Section 70 in Saugus.
 This main does not have the hydraulic capacity to serve the meter during high demand periods.
 This project includes construction of a supplemental main from Section 70 to the meter and construction of approximately 6,000 feet of distribution piping for the town of Saugus.
+The cost of this project will be shared by MWRA and the town of Saugus.
 An interim interconnection to the Saugus system was constructed in early FY08.